Shopify/eng-intern-assessment-rails/README.md

 Created a simple frontend.
 Created a model for the articles, including validations.
 Added additional unit tests.
-Added integration tests.
+Added integration tests, testing routes and the general workflow.
-Added system tests.
+Added system tests, ensuring that routes are rendering the right elements given certain parameters and conditions.
 All tests pass on my system.
-Added comments for maintenance and readability Committed regularly.
+Added comments for maintenance and readability

 Before launching or testing: